joeymalvinni/ictf2024writeups/web/Boing/README.md

     return app.send_static_file(os.path.join(str(session['user_id']), file_name))
 ```

-This is the code that is used to serve static files, and is characterized by extension validation.
-This thwarts any attempts at `GET`ing the database, and even though we tried injecting lots of weird characters between the extension and the `users.db` in the request to `/get/users.db`, the URI Encoding on the characters meant that nothing would change the fact that only `.jpg` and `.meta` extensions could be requested from `/get`.
+This is the code that is used to serve static files.
+The extension validation for `.jpg`s and `.meta` files thwarts any attempts at `GET`ing the database (`*.db`), and even though we tried injecting lots of weird characters between the extension and the `users.db` in the request to `/get/users.db`, the URI encoding on all characters meant that only `.jpg` or `.meta` files could be served.

 This is where hint #2 comes in:

 https://www.geeksforgeeks.org/how-to-serve-static-files-in-flask/

 Since this hint is the cheapest, it's a link to a(n incredibly unhelpful) GeeksforGeeks article.
-I was incredibly confused, and didn't understand the purpose of this as a hint.
+This article almost seems useless as a resource, devoid of any real substance, so I didn't understand the purpose of this as a hint.
 Yet, the answer is revealed as early as the first HTML sample in the article:

 ```html
 <html>